lillybeans/CEMPPR-COVID19/README.md

 If you want to deploy the website locally:

-1. install Node
+1. Install node.
+If you are on Mac: `brew install node`.
+If you already have node installed, run: `node -v` and `npm -v` and make sure you have the latest versions.
-2. Clone repository
+2. Clone this repository
-3. Make sure you are at root,  `cd src`
+3. Make sure you are at root of the repo, then  `cd src`
-2. Then run the command `nodemon server.js`
+4. Then run the command `nodemon server.js`
+5. Open web browser, go to `localhost:3000`.
+You should now be able to see the homepage of the website.